awmckinley/config/modules/hex.edit/README.md

-# Hex Editors
+# Hex and Binary Editors

-Software for viewing and editing binary files at the byte level.
+Tools for viewing and editing files at the binary and hexadecimal level.